By using Plutio you agree to our terms

 (c) a fault or failure of the Customer's computer systems or networks;

 (d) any breach by the Customer of this Agreement; or

-3.7 The Customer must not use the Hosted Services in any way that causes, or may cause, damage to the Hosted Services or Platform or impairment of the availability or accessibility of the Hosted Services.
+(e) scheduled maintenance carried out in accordance with this Agreement.3.7 The Customer must not use the Hosted Services in any way that causes, or may cause, damage to the Hosted Services or Platform or impairment of the availability or accessibility of the Hosted Services.

 3.8 The Customer must not use the Hosted Services: